Hunting, Grazing & Recreation Guest Ranch

 Hunting and Recreation

 New Haven Ranch is located on the very edge of the Black Hills, where the variety of timbered terrain, spring-filled draws, lush meadows to sagebrush prairie provide the ideal habitat and feed for healthy and diverse wild game populations.
 Mule deer, whitetail deer, elk, antelope, turkey, sharptailed grouse, sage hens, geese, ducks, eagles, bobcats, coyotes, fox, and even beaver can be found on the ranch and the neighboring and very limited access public land.
 This allows the hunter or just the avid wildlife lover to experience a variety of wildlife viewing, hunting, and even trout fishing (when stocked) from the ranch’s own New Haven Lake reservoir.
-You can pretty much expect that the hunting and viewing opportunities for wildlife can and do begin as you step out the door or even while looking out your window!
+You can pretty much expect that the hunting and viewing opportunities for wildlife can and do begin as you step out the door or even while looking out your window.
+Situated in northeastern Wyoming, New Haven Ranch is a phenomenal example of a Crook County Wyoming recreational ranch.

 Area and Species Hunting Regulations